AI Search Is Replacing Google for Local Discovery: The 2026 Data

 Drop in Google organic click-through rate

-For queries where Google shows an AI Overview, organic CTR collapsed from 1.76% to 0.61%.
+On queries where Google shows an AI Overview, organic CTR collapsed from 1.76% to 0.61%.
 Paid CTR dropped 68%.
-Google is eating its own children.
+Google's AI summaries are taking traffic from Google's own listings.

 Source: Seer Interactive, November 2025